Cart

 Language difficulties

-Reduced orientation ability
+Reduced sense of orientation

 Changes in behavior and mood